AlexCC93/readthedocs_test/docs/source/Creating custom msg and srv. Python.rst

    if __name__ == '__main__':
       main()

-The code is very similar to the client node that was studied  :ref:`previously<Writting service and client.
-Python/Client node in python>`.
+The code is very similar to the `service client script that was studied previously`_.

+.. _`service client script that was studied previously`: https://alex-readthedocs-test.readthedocs.io/en/latest/Writing%20service%20and%20client.%20Python.html#client-node-in-python

 Again, the relevant changes here, have to do with dealing with the appropriate service name and service type.